useflyyer/flyyer-types/README.md

 ## Import assets

-Remove Typescript warning when importing files such as images, fonts, style files, etc.
+To remove Typescript warning when importing files such as images, fonts, style files, etc.
-Use the following code in a `types.d.ts` file in the root fo your Flyyer project.
+Use the following code in a `types.d.ts` file in the root of your Flyyer deck.

 ```ts
 // types.d.ts